louis-langholtz/PlayRho/INSTALL.md

 ### Configure

-This step sets up what is to be built and installed in future steps.
+This step sets up things for future steps, like what components are to be built, how they are to be built, and where they are to be installed.
-This step depends on the components to be built and possibly the platform they are built on.
+This step depends heavily on the components chosen, how you want them built, and possibly the platform they are built on.
-Follow the above links for each component you want to build to read about the configuration arguments needed for that component and possibly for the target platform.
+Follow the above links for each component you're interested in to read about the configuration arguments needed for that component and possibly for the target platform.

 For example, to only build the library component using the CMake default generator and compiler environment, run the following: